mmiefm1/IMAGE_SEGMENTATION/README.md

 These practical advantages highlight the power and versatility of Mask R-CNN and U-Net in various real-world applications, making them valuable tools in the field of image segmentation.

+## U-Net for Semantic Segmentation

+### Dataset
+- We will be training the model on the [Oxford Pets - IIT dataset](https://www.robots.ox.ac.uk/~vgg/data/pets/) dataset.